Calila e Dimna: Summary

-There was once a pious man who served a guest of his some local dates.
+There was once a pious man who served a guest of some local dates.
 The foreign guest really liked the dates and wanted to know how he could plant and grow the dates in his city.
 The pious man told him that his city already had many fruits, so there was no need to plant dates there.
 It would be an unnecessary burden and it may not even work, as your land may not be suitable for its growth.
-So the guest decided to drop the subject.
+The guest decided to drop the subject.

 The pious man spoke Hebrew and the guest wanted to also learn the language.
 The guest tried to learn the language and spent many days doing so.
-The pious man told the guest to stop ignoring his own tongue and focusing on Hebrew, as then he'd forget his mother tongue and will also still be inept at Hebrew, thereby failing at both.
+The pious man told the guest to stop ignoring his own tongue and focusing on Hebrew, as then he would forget his mother tongue and will also still be inept at Hebrew, thereby failing at both.